 Signs of Neglect

-A child who is neglected often is lacking proper medical or dental care, or is not up to date on their immunizations.
+A child who is neglected often is lacking proper medical or dental care or is not up to date on their immunizations.
 I know that there has been a lot of attention lately about the safety of immunizations, and some parents are refusing to immunize their children.
 That is different.
 They feel that they are acting in the interests of their children, not neglecting to give them what they need.
 Do I agree with all of the parents who refuse to get their children immunized?
 No, but that is neither here, nor there.
 I do understand that they feel they are acting in the best interests of their children.
 That is not neglect.

 A child who is neglected is constantly hungry, dirty, or lacks sufficient clothing for the weather conditions.
 They may resort to stealing food or clothing.
 They often have poor hygiene.
 If a parent forgets to send a jacket along with the child to school, on the off chance that the day might be chilly, that is usually of no concern, but if a child is out in the cold, on a winter day with no coat, that is a problem.

-I recall when I was working day care, there was one child who frequently came to school wearing long pants and long sleeve shirts in the horrible heat of the desert summer.
+I recall when I was working daycare, there was one child who frequently came to school wearing long pants and long sleeve shirts in the horrible heat of the desert summer.
 Her hair was often very dirty, and she had a chronic problem with lice.
 This child was obviously being neglected.
 She was wearing inappropriate clothing for the weather, she was not getting bathed, and her medical needs (the lice) were not being taken care of.

 Premature competence is a very particular form of neglect, in which a very young child is made to take on roles and responsibilities that are not appropriate for a child of that age.
-For example, a six-year old child being responsible for the care of a two-year old sibling in the evenings while a parent is away from the house.
+For example, a six-year-old child being responsible for the care of a two-year-old sibling in the evenings while a parent is away from the house.
 Or a young child being forced to take on all of the household responsibilities, including making dinner and cleaning the house.
-I do feel that chores are important for children, so that they learn a sense of responsibility for the mess they make, but a young child should not be expected to basically fend for themselves.
+I do feel that chores are important for children so that they learn a sense of responsibility for the mess they make, but a young child should not be expected to basically fend for themselves.

 The direct victim of the abuse is often seen as the only victim, but that is not always the case.
 Even if a child is never touched, the abuse still hurts that child.
 A child seeing his or her brother or sister being beaten is still affected by that abuse.
 A child knowing that a friend or sibling has been raped or sexually abused is still a victim of that abuse.
 That child is still scarred by that abuse.

 Child abuse is a devastating issue in this country.
-News stories of the sex scandals in the catholic church, stories of children being beaten and killed, stories of Shaken Baby Syndrome and it's devastating effects.
+News stories of the sex scandals in the Catholic church, stories of children being beaten and killed, stories of Shaken Baby Syndrome and it's devastating effects.
 Abuse is everywhere.
 The saddest thing I have learned is that laws protecting animals from abuse were in effect long before there were ever laws protecting children from abuse.

 In the late 1800's, there was a child named Mary Ellen.
 She was horribly abused by the adults in charge of her care.
-Friends and neighbors tried to help her, but learned that there were no laws against the abuse or neglect of children.
+Friends and neighbors tried to help her but learned that there were no laws against the abuse or neglect of children.
 They had to go to the New York Society for the Prevention of Cruelty to Animals!!

-The NYSPCA took their case to court and argued that humans, including children, were in essence, animals, and therefor, deserving of protection under the laws against cruelty to animals.
+The NYSPCA took their case to court and argued that humans, including children, were in essence, animals, and therefore, deserving of protection under the laws against cruelty to animals.
 The court agreed.
 From that time on, every state has enacted laws protecting children from abuse and neglect.
 It is hard to believe that animals were safe from abuse, yet children were not.